How to get a Virginia Marijuana Cultivation License

 A new Cannabis Control Authority would be created in July 2021 to regulate the adult-use cannabis market.
 A Board of Directors would issue regulations; grant, suspend, or revoke licenses.

+Virginia limits the number of cannabis business licenses in the state.
 The marijuana licensing authority must establish the number of licensees, the licenses cannot exceed the following numbers:

 - Retailers: 400 licenses